TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/packet-broker/connect.md

 Your DevAddr prefix is: <code><span data-content="dev-addr-prefix"></span></code>

-See a full list of NetIDs, DevAddr Prefix assignments, operators, and regions they are allocated to in [The Things Network LoRaWAN documentation](https://www.thethingsnetwork.org/docs/lorawan/prefix-assignments/).
+See a full list of NetIDs, DevAddr Prefix assignments, operators, and regions they are allocated to in [The Things Network LoRaWAN® documentation](https://www.thethingsnetwork.org/docs/lorawan/prefix-assignments/).

 ## Configure Packet Broker Agent